Find Affordable College Courses

 Read full report on Communications Technologies & Support at College for Creative Studies

-You’ll join some of the best and brightest minds around you if you attend Eastern Michigan University.
-The school came in at #3 on this year’s Best Communications Technology/Support Schools in Michigan list.
+You’ll be in good company if you decide to attend Eastern Michigan University.
+It ranked #3 on our 2023 Best Communications Technology/Support Schools in Michigan list.
 Located in the suburb of Ypsilanti, Eastern Michigan is a public school with a fairly large student population.

 After completing their degree, communications technologies and support graduates from Eastern Michigan carry an average student debtload of $28,489.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $224.